maqamylee0/alx-system_engineering-devops/0x19-postmortem/README.md

 - Resolution:
 The issue was resolved by correcting the misconfiguration in the Apache PHP settings file (`/var/www/html/wp-settings.php`).

-Root Cause and Resolution:
+# Root Cause and Resolution:

 Root Cause:
 The root cause of the issue was an incorrect string in the PHP configuration file (`wp-settings.php`).
 Specifically, the string "phpp" was present instead of "php", causing Apache to encounter syntax errors and return HTTP 500 errors when processing PHP scripts.

 Resolution:
 The issue was fixed by editing the PHP configuration file (`wp-settings.php`) and replacing the incorrect string "phpp" with the correct string "php".
 This corrected the syntax error and restored proper functioning of the Apache server.

-# Corrective and Preventative Measures:

 # Improvements/Fixes:
 - Strengthen monitoring systems to detect configuration errors and HTTP error rates.